paco-valdez/popups-blog-post/README.md

 signals in your browser.
 The problem with current opt-out mechanisms is that they require you to store a cookie with your consent decision on your device.
 Also, you would need to opt out of every website you use.
-So instead, DNT is a setting stored in your browser, which signals every website you visit with your privacy preferences [\[4\]](#\[4\]).
+So instead of opting out constantly, DNT is a setting stored in your browser, which signals every website you visit with your privacy preferences [\[4\]](#\[4\]).
 DNT is consistent with GDPR and CCPA.
 Both frameworks consider a mechanism where the users configure